 Norton believes in using technology to empower communities.
-He serves as the Chair of the Quality Programming Committee for Neighborhood Learning Alliance (NLA), a Pittsburgh non-profit agency, that serves as an umbrella organization for over forty faith-based and community-based organizations.
-Norton is also on the Board of Governors for the Manchester Academic Charter School in Pittsburgh and the Board of Directors for the Pittsburgh Association for the Education of Young Children (PAEYC).
+He serves as the Chair of the Quality Programming Committee and Vice-President for Neighborhood Learning Alliance (NLA), a Pittsburgh non-profit agency, that serves as an umbrella organization for faith-based and community-based organizations providing services such as after-school programming.
+Norton is also on the Board of Film Pittsburgh where he serves as Treasurer and chair of the Finance Committee.

-Norton believes in empowering educators.
-He has chaired the planning committee for the Three Rivers Educational Technology Conference, a regional event in the Pittsburgh region for over fifteen years.
+Norton believes in empowering educators and community members.
+He chaired the planning committee for the Three Rivers Educational Technology Conference, a regional event in the Pittsburgh region for over twenty years and now serves in an advisory role for the conference.
 In addition, Norton has taught two graduate level courses at the Heinz College of Carnegie Mellon University (CMU) – Technology and Educational Restructuring (changed for 2012 to “Planning for Innovation”) and Integrating Technology into Curriculum, Assessment, and Instruction.
-Norton worked with the Flipped Learning Network to bring FlipCon14, the annual conference, to Pittsburgh from June 23-25, 2014.
-Norton worked with a team of educators to start an unconference, edcampPGH.
+From 2015 – 2022 Norton taught classes for the Osher program at Carnegie Mellon University.
+The Osher program provides life-long learning opportunities for senior adults.